We care passionately about every customer we help

 Please sign up here to join us – it promises to be an enlightening discussion!

 In the meantime, as ever, get in contact directly if we can help you with any employment law queries or concerns.
-If our employment team can be of any assistance please do not hesitate to get in touch with us or contact any of our offices: Banbury, Bicester, Rugby and London.
+If our employment team can be of any assistance please do not hesitate to get in touch with us or contact any of our offices: Banbury, Bicester and Rugby.
 You can contact us directly on 01295 270999 or visit our website.

 Please treat the contents of our blogs as general guidance only.
 Please do not take any action based on their contents unless you have sought specific legal advice.
 Brethertons cannot accept responsibility for any errors or inaccuracies, loss or damage in circumstances where there is no formal retainer between us and we have not given you personal and specific advice relating to a matter for which you have given us full background details.
 You must also bear in mind that the contents of our blogs are based on English Law, and because they contain archival material, that material is likely to go out of date.
 Therefore, it is important to consider the date that the blog was posted.
 Please also remember that the law may differ in different Jurisdictions.